-Like other governments, Penang state government is also "adopting and implementing policies and strategies aimed at making housing habitable, affordable and accessible" (UN Habitat 2011, p. ix).
-The aim of Penang's affordable housing program is to provide more affordable homes to Penangites.
-In addition to the pricing affordability, the two broader housing affordability (sustainability) concepts of community living, and green design are included in the state's largest affordable housing policy.
+Like other governments, the Penang State Government is also "adopting and implementing policies and strategies aimed at making housing habitable, affordable and accessible" (UN-Habitat 2011, ix).
+The aim of Penang's affordable housing programme is to provide more affordable homes to Penangites.
+In addition to the pricing affordability, the two broader housing affordability concepts of community living, and green design are included in the state's largest affordable housing policy.

-Economically, echoing the clarion call of scholars on having affordable housing that shelter inhabitants with diverse backgrounds, and also consistent with the Penang state government's housing democratization policy, Hijau E-Komuniti offers five types of affordable housing with different price points in its effort to produce a balanced and sustainable community in the affordable housing system.
+Economically, echoing the clarion call of scholars on having affordable housing that shelters inhabitants with diverse backgrounds and also consistent with the Penang State Government's housing democratisation policy, Hijau E-Komuniti offers five types of affordable housing with different price points in its effort to produce balanced and sustainable community in the affordable housing system.

-Ecologically, the green design of Hijau E-Komuniti via the adoption of GBI, providing a green living environment by integrating the affordable housing project into an area where facilities (industrial parks, schools, stadiums, parks, tourist destinations etc.) are within its vicinity.
-This effort is tying individual micro activities (traveling to work, school, and leisure destinations) to the macro natural environment through reducing transportation cost hence offering a green and healthy residential environment.
+Ecologically, the green design of Hijau E-Komuniti via the adoption of GBI provides a green living environment by integrating the affordable housing project into an area where facilities (industrial parks, schools, stadiums, parks, tourist destinations, etc.) are within its vicinity.
+This effort is tying individual micro activities (travelling to work, school, and leisure destinations) to the macro natural environment by reducing transportation costs, hence offering a green and healthy residential environment.

-On the social dimension, through good spatial organization, Hijau E-Komuniti has a design that ensures meaningful community living via providing sufficient open space (200 acres or 20% open space of the project area) which enables residents to meet, interact and mingle.
-The community and sport facilities design include L-shaped green lung, football field, a mosque, liner park, among others.
-This effort is in line with the recent trend of housing where its emphasis shifted from bricks and mortar (house) to people (resident) as efforts to build sustainable community in Hijau E-Komuniti.
+On the social dimension, through good spatial organisation, Hijau E-Komuniti has a design that ensures meaningful community living by providing sufficient open space (200 acres or 20% open space of the project area), which enables residents to meet, interact and mingle.
+The community and sports facilities design includes an L-shaped green lung, a football field, a mosque, line park, among others.
+This effort is in line with the recent trend of housing, where its emphasis shifted from bricks and mortar (house) to people (residents) in an effort to build a sustainable community in Hijau E-Komuniti.

-Politically, consistent with bureaucratic politics theories, non-elected public-official respondents of the study are not value-neutral as clearly shown in the processes of planning and developing the Hijau E-Komuniti affordable housing.
-Most of them embraced broader housing affordability (sustainability) concepts which sync with their superiors (elected public officials).
-When bureaucrats shared their elected officials' ideologies (e.g., housing democratization; 1 Family 1 House); when they strongly believed in certain values (e.g., sustainable housing development), these ideologies and values would be reflected in their decision-making in policy/project which is within their jurisdiction as depicted in the Hijau E-Komuniti project.
+Politically, consistent with bureaucratic politics theories, non-elected public-official respondents of the study are not value-neutral, as clearly shown in the processes of planning and developing the Hijau E-Komuniti affordable housing.
+Most of them embraced broader housing affordability concepts which sync with their superiors (elected public officials).
+When bureaucrats shared their elected officials' ideologies (e.g., housing democratisation; 1 Family 1 House), when they strongly believed in certain values (e.g., sustainable housing development), these ideologies and values would be reflected in their decision-making in policy/project which is within their jurisdiction as depicted in the Hijau E-Komuniti project.

 Public administration has to predispose appropriate zoning and sufficient resources for infrastructure and basic services, and building for sustainability offers the best chance of maintaining resources and long-term value.
-Hijau E-Komuniti supports what has been argued by Chiu (2004, p.
-70) where government "plays an important role in shaping green values, attitudes and norms in housing production and consumption."
-The study shows that the efforts, ideologies, and values of the state bureaucracy reflected in its appropriateness in resources zoning and planning have produced its largest sustainable-affordable habitat that enables residents to interact with nature and neighborhoods.
+Hijau E-Komuniti supports what has been argued by Chiu (2004, 70), where the government "plays an important role in shaping green values, attitudes and norms in housing production and consumption".
+The study shows that the efforts, ideologies, and values of the state bureaucracy reflected in its appropriateness in resources zoning and planning have produced its largest sustainable-affordable habitat that enables residents to interact with nature and neighbourhoods.